HediSmiri/Students_Service/README.md

-﻿# university-tp
+﻿# Simple Student-Service

-# TN Microservice Cloud: Persistent Entities

-This repository contains the implementation of the persistent entities for the **TN Microservice Cloud** system.
+This repository contains the implementation of simple Student Service system.
 The classes are designed and modeled based on the UML class diagram shown below.

 ## Class Diagram